Did You Fail A Blood Or A Breath Test?

 There are so many factors that can affect the results of a BAC reading from a blood or breath test.
 If you have been arrested, please do not wait to seek defense.
 Your future may depend on it!

-Contact our West Chester DUI attorneys at Meadows Law Firm for legal counsel.
+Contact our Southwest Ohio DUI attorneys at Meadows Law Firm for legal counsel.
+Free consultation!

 Just because test results showed that you were above the legal limit, it does not mean that your case is over and that you were guilty.
 Many factors could negatively affect your test results.
 If you refuse to take the test, you could also face several penalties.